rweichler/shitstrate/README.md

 }
 ```

-And that's obviously not very generic and user friendly like MobileSubstrate is.
+And that's obviously not generic at all.
+You'd somehow need to figure out the # of arguments on the fly.
 Hence the assembly.

-Probably as a way to insert that method and have those types of dynamic arguments.
+______

+A followup is I wonder if you could use method_getTypeEncoding to somehow create this generic function.